locationtech/geogig/doc/manual/source/data/exporting.rst

 - Use the ``--defaulttype`` switch to tell GeoGig that you want only those features with the feature type of the selected path.

-- Use the  ``--featuretype`` option followed by the Id of the feature type to export.
-GeoGig will only export those features that have the feature type defined by the specified Id
+- Use the  ``--featuretype`` option followed by the ID of the feature type to export.
+GeoGig will only export those features that have the feature type defined by the specified ID

 Remember that you can find the ID of the feature type of a given tree by using the ``command`` to describe that tree.
-To find the Id of the feature type of a given feature, also use the ``cat`` command, passing the path to the feature instead.
+To find the ID of the feature type of a given feature, also use the ``cat`` command, passing the path to the feature instead.

 Another alternative for exporting when there are mixed feature types under a path is to use the ``--alter`` switch.
 This is similar to the ``--alter`` switch of the import operation, and it changes the feature attributes to make them match the output feature type.